-- Are feeling sick and may have Covid
+- Are feeling sick and may have COVID-19

 - Have tested positive

-- Had a close contact with someone who has Covid
+- Had a close contact with someone who has COVID-19

 Children and masks

-Children under 2 years old must not wear masks.
+Children under 2 years old should never wear a mask.
 They might suffocate.

 Masks are not required at in-person school, youth programs, and childcare programs unless a school or program chooses to require them.
 Check with your school or program to see if you need to wear a mask.

 You do not have to wear a mask when it is required if: